Christmas comes too early?

 It’s one day.

 One day of the year which is already conflated to around 3-4 weeks, actually hold up, more like 8/9 weeks as it creeps into mid-November on the shelves and eager Christmas-lovers front windows.

-To prolong the stress further, there’s people who buy little bits that are on sale in January, those who start their gift buying around summertime, and those who just decide to leave their decorations up all year – although I believe that’s just laziness.
+To prolong the stress further, there’s people who buy little bits that are on sale in January, those who start their gift buying around summertime, and those who just decide to leave their decorations up all year – and yes, those people do exist!

 So basically, if these preparations are to be believed, you should be planning for this one day 365 days a year, every year.